FRONTAL BONE ANATOMY

 Internal Surface of the Squamous Part, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Faces the cranial cavity
+• Faces your cranial cavity

 • Frontal Crest — midline ridge